Title IX/Sexual Harassment

 Cross-Examination and Questioning of Witnesses

 • During the hearing, Parties must speak on their own behalf to give testimony; however, an advisor must conduct cross-examinations.
 Each Party's advisor is permitted to ask the other Party or Parties and any witnesses all relevant questions and follow up questions, including those challenging credibility, as part of cross-examination.
 Cross-examination must be conducted directly, orally, and in real time by the advisor; Parties are not permitted to personally conduct cross-examination.
 Thus, both the Complainant and Respondent must be accompanied by an advisor for at least this portion of the live hearing, though advisors are permitted to be present for the entire hearing.
-If a Party does not have an advisor present at the hearing, then an advisor will be appointed by the College, free of charge, for the purposes of conducting cross-examination.
+If a Party does not have an advisor present at the hearing, then an advisor will be appointed by the University, free of charge, for the purposes of conducting cross-examination.

 • Only relevant cross-examination and other questions may be asked of a Party or witness.
 Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Hearing Panel, via the Hearing Chair selected by the Hearing Panel, shall determine whether the question is relevant and comports with the rules of decorum, state a finding for the record, and explain any decision to exclude a question.
 The Hearing Panel may decline to allow any question that is duplicative of information already gathered or asked, irrelevant, or otherwise determined to be unnecessary or inappropriate.
 Additional information on relevance is included in below.
 If the Hearing Panel determines that a question is not relevant or does not comport with the rules of decorum, the Hearing Panel may instruct the advisor to rephrase the question.
 If the advisor is not so instructed, the witness will not answer the question and the advisor must move on to the next question.